rafaelaqfc/Final-Project-SQL/starting_with_data.md

 *Answer:*

-From that on, it was possible to see that the customer with the 'visit_id' value of '1497154760' spent U$D 298 and U$D 109.99 in products sold by the ecommerce company.
+From that on, it was possible to see that the customer with the 'visit_id' value of `1497154760` spent U$D 298 and U$D 109.99 in two products sold by the ecommerce company.
 This customer came out to my curiosity because he/she had the higher buy on the company.
 Also, after I tried to run more queries to grasp more information about this customer:

 <br/>